Evaluating is all about determining and assessing the quality of the information you find.

 Here are our top tips:

-Check out this 6-minute video from the Library Service at Cardiff University about evaluating online information.
+Check out this short, self-paced tutorial from the Library Service at Cardiff University about choosing and evaluating quality sources.

 * By 'paid resources' we mean online resources for which the Library pays a subscription; most of the resources on our A-Z Databases site fall into this category.